-My Grade 5 teacher picked on me, encouraged my friends to turn away from my leadership, and even accused me of cheating when I continued to excel in school.
-I started to hate school.
-My older sister, only 2.5 years my elder, refused to share a room with me and so I was put in a room with my baby sister, five years my junior.
-My little sister coughed, wheezed and snored all night because she suffered from terrible allergies, and I couldn’t sleep because of those noises.
-This lack of sleep exacerbated stress at school in that already horrible Grade 5 year.
+My grade 5 teacher picks on me, encourages my friends to turn away from my leadership, and even accuses me of cheating when I continue to excel in school.
+I start to hate school.
+My older sister, only 2.5 years my elder, refuses to share a room with me and so I am put in a room with my baby sister, five years my junior.
+My little sister coughed, wheezes and snores all night because she suffers from terrible allergies, and I can’t sleep because of those noises.
+This lack of sleep exacerbates stress at school in that already horrible grade 5 year.

-Nightly, once everyone in the house was asleep, I’d take my blanket from my bed and creep into the living-room to sleep.
-One night, my dad found me there and nudged me awake.
+Nightly, once everyone in the house is asleep, I take my blanket from my bed and creep into the living-room to sleep.
+One night, my dad finds me there and nudges me awake.

-Taking my hand, he escorted me to my room where the wheezing, snoring and coughing of my sleeping sister prevailed.
+Taking my hand, he escorts me to my room where the wheezing, snoring and coughing of my sleeping sister prevails.

-“It’s her allergies, Dad,” I sobbed.
+“It’s her allergies, Dad,” I sob.
 “I can’t sleep.”
-I cried in frustration and was shocked to see that my dad too had tears in his eyes.
+I cry in frustration and am shocked to see that my dad too has tears in his eyes.

-“Ye know yer th’ apple o’ ma eye, don’t ye?” my father said, patting my hand.
+“You know yer the apple of my eye, don’t you?” my father says, patting my hand.

-His lower lip quivered, and he looked away from me discomfited by this rare show of emotion.
-I stared at my dad’s handsome face.
+His lower lip quivers, and he looks away from me discomfited by this rare show of emotion.
+I stare at my dad’s handsome face.
 I hadn’t known that.
 How could I?
-He never said it or even told me that he loved me.
-I felt deeply loved by my dad in that moment.
+He never says it or even tells me that he loves me.
+I feel deeply loved by my dad in that moment.

-My dad and I fought when I was a teen.
-My dad saw an angry, rebellious teen take the place of his beloved daughter.
-I went from being a real Daddy’s girl to being a shutdown teen.
-He never understood why.
-When I was late for curfew in high school or when it was obvious to him that I’d been out partying as a teen, he’d brutally strike me the moment I walked through the door.
-There was anger between us for years.
+My dad and I fight when I am a teen.
+My dad sees an angry, rebellious teen take the place of his beloved daughter.
+I go from being a real Daddy’s girl to being a shutdown teen.
+He never understands why.
+When I am late for curfew in high school or when it is obvious to him that I’ve been out partying as a teen, he brutally strikes me the moment I walk through the door.
+There is anger between us for years.

-The night my father died, I was writing the law school entrance exam at the University of Toronto.
-Inexplicably, I suddenly felt surrounded by my father’s love the way I had that night he told me that I was the apple of his eye.
-I felt that he could see me and was proud of me.
-I didn’t yet know that he’d passed, but I felt his presence.
-He was there with me and I felt his love.
+The night my father dies, I am writing the law school entrance exam at the University of Toronto.
+Inexplicably, I suddenly feel surrounded by my father’s love the way I had that night he told me that I was the apple of his eye.
+I feel that he can see me and is proud of me.
+I don’t yet know that he has passed, but I feel his presence.
+He is there with me and I feel his love.

-Once I confided to my dad that I couldn’t sleep in that room with my younger sister, my dad made me a bedroom in the basement.
-I chose lavender floral wallpaper and a lilac carpet to finish it off, and it became my haven, somewhere I had peace and quiet.
+Once I confided to my dad that I couldn’t sleep in that room with my younger sister, my dad made me a bedroom in the basement of our small house on Cantley Crescent.
+I chose lavender floral wallpaper and a lilac carpet to finish it off, and it became my haven, somewhere I had peace and quiet in that hellish home.

-My APPLEOFEYE license plate is for my earthly dad but also for my Heavenly Father; I’m the cherished daughter of two beloved kings.
+My APLOFI license plate is for my earthly dad but also for my Heavenly Father.
+I’m the cherished daughter of two kings.